-A total of 30 suitable SAR bat maternity roost trees were recorded on site.
-Tree removals should avoid the maternity roosting season from April 1 to September 30.
 Under the ESA, 2007 and O. Reg.
 242/08, an Overall Benefit permit may be required from MECP if impacts to SAR bat roosting habitat is expected (including structures or trees).
-Regarding treed habitat, if a "small number" of trees are being removed or stubbed, and critical timing windows for the species are avoided (i.e. April 1 -September 30), the ESA, 2007 is not triggered (MECP, 2021).
-It is unknown whether MECP will consider 30 trees to be a "small number".
-Further, it is noted that additional trees may be retained through detailed design.
+Regarding treed habitat, if a "small number" of trees are being removed or stubbed, and critical timing windows for the species are avoided (i.e. April 1 - September 30), the ESA, 2007 is not triggered (MECP, 2021).
+Only one (1) candidate roosting tree was recorded, and its action (preserve, injure, remove) will be address in the North Lands Arborist Report and TPP (Dougan, 2025).
+Based on the identification of only one (1) potential roosting tree that may be impacted, tree removals do not trigger the ESA, 2007 as long as tree removal occurs outside of the bat roosting season (April 1 - September 30).